 Most companies understand that employees might take on freelance jobs, especially if you’re in a creative role that lends itself well to freelancing.
 However, your employer is likely to have policies that restrict you from dealing with a competitor or directly with a client of theirs.
 This is because there is a conflict of interest.
 Some companies might even prohibit you from working in the same industry.
-If you’re unsure what the policy is in your workplace, check your employment contract and ask your boss.
+If you’re unsure what the policy is in your workplace, check your offer letter and ask your boss.

 2. Freelance in your own time

 No matter how busy you get, only ever freelance in your own time.
 Your primary employer – and your colleagues – should get the same professionalism from you as they always have.
 You’ll have to work out how to effectively manage your time outside of your primary work hours.